 The opposite of stress can also cause shaking: excitement.
 If you have a younger Yorkie, it can easily become over excited, due to its eagerness.

 Shaking from excitement isn’t anything to worry about as long as it goes pretty quickly.
 I can tell you from personal experience with over-excited puppies, that it may be worthwhile having some anti-bacterial spray on hand, because overexcitement can sometimes lead to urination.

 If your dog is shaking, it can be a sign that it is nauseous.
 This could come from a number of causes.
 Perhaps it is constipated or has diarrhea.

 Your dog may also feel nauseous and begin shaking after car rides or if it has eaten something it did not like.
 Some additional symptoms associated with nausea are vomiting, drooling, and yawning.

 Yorkies can be mischievous pets, and with this comes eating things they shouldn’t!
 This means their shaking could be a symptom of poisoning.

 It’s easy for a Yorkie to get its paws on nasty chemicals while it’s out and about on walks, or from eating plants or chocolate.
-Other symptoms of poisoning can include vomiting, diarrhea, confusion, and weakness.
+What happens if a Yorkie eats chocolate?
+Other possible symptoms of poisoning can include vomiting, diarrhea, confusion, and weakness.